`

 g.)
 Power steering fluid

 A4.
-A basic maintenance of a vehicle includes the procedure of keeping it in good condition by doing a daily check-up, and repairing it whenever it is needed.
+Basic maintenance of a vehicle includes the procedure of keeping it in good condition by doing a daily check-up and repairing it whenever it is needed.

 A5.
 Here are the steps for checking up on the car oils as follows: